 The devil really is in the details when it comes to documenting damage for an insurance claim.
 Even if something appears minor and inconsequential at first glance, don’t overlook any detail – no matter how small!

-In addition to photographing the damaged areas and items, be sure to note down any observations regarding how much work might need done to repair everything properly.
+In addition to photographing the damaged areas and items, be sure to note down any observations regarding how much work might need to be done to repair everything properly.
 This includes particulars such as what type of materials were used originally (e.g., drywall), whether electrical wiring needs replacing or rewiring has been completed already, and so forth.

 Not Reporting The Claim Immediately